 Call your ophthalmologist or eye care provider immediately if you see eye floaters and:

 - they begin occurring more frequently or the floater changes in intensity, size, or shape

-- you also see flashes of light
+- you see flashes of light

 - you lose your peripheral (side) vision